League of Nations: Second Sino-Japanese War

 Following a long record of instigating localised conflicts throughout the 1930s, Japan began a full-scale invasion of China on 7 July 1937.
 On 12 September, the Chinese representative, Wellington Koo, appealed to the League for international intervention.
 Western countries were sympathetic to the Chinese in their struggle, particularly in their stubborn defence of Shanghai, a city with a substantial number of foreigners.
 The League was unable to provide any practical measures; on 4 October, it turned the case over to the Nine Power Treaty Conference.

 Soviet invasion of Finland

-The Nazi-Soviet Pact of 23 August 1939, contained secret protocols outlining spheres of interest.
-Finland and the Baltic states, as well as eastern Poland, fell into the Soviet sphere.
-After invading Poland on 17 September 1939, on 30 November the Soviets invaded Finland.
+The Nazi-Soviet Pact of 23 August 1939 contained a secret protocol outlining spheres of interest.
+Finland, Estonia, Latvia, and eastern Poland fell into the Soviet sphere.
+After invading Poland on 17 September 1939, on 30 November 1939, the Soviet Union invaded Finland.
 Then "the League of Nations for the first time expelled a member who had violated the Covenant."
-The League action of 14 December 1939, stung, because the Soviet Union became "the only League member ever to suffer such an indignity".
+The League action of 14 December 1939 stung, because the Soviet Union became "the only League member ever to suffer such an indignity".